godliver/godliver.github.io/_pages/publications.md

 date: 2021-07-20
 ---

-This page contains a selection of articles and papers across research areas that I have been/am currently working on.
-You can find my (full list of) publications on <u><a href="https://scholar.google.es/citations?hl=es&user=lDW7eNEAAAAJ">my Google Scholar profile</a>.</u>

 You can find video presentations of our work at the following <u><a href="https://www.youtube.com/channel/UC3F55YP8PZWUOxs3vm1_amw">YouTube channel</a></u>.<br>

 ## Journals ## {#Journals}